HomeOnMars/projektoOmnijo/OmniCentro/Bulteno.md

   <span style="color:Beige">Reĝino Serena de Omnijo</span>:
   "I know many people outside our beloved island considered us fallen into a *Totalitarian Regime*... and I agree!
-  Like, just yesterday I was starting to implement this new universal basic income thing for everyone on the island- Sorry for drop the news here, but now ya know, it's gonna happen starting next week-
+  Look, just yesterday I was thinking about putting together a universal basic income (UBI) policy for everyone on the island.
-  And did I need to do any research on this policy's effect on the economy?
+  Did I need to do any research on its effect on the economy before I implementing it?
-  Did I need to justify my reasons or answer to anyone or anything?
+  Did I need to justify my reasons?
+  Or answer to anyone or anything?
   Nope!
-I just go and do that, and no one is there to stop me, because everyone in the cabinet is my friend.
+I just go and do that, and there's no one there to stop me, because everyone in the cabinet is my friend.
+  This is textbook dictatorship!
-  And this absolute power feels SOOOOO GOOD!
-Muahaha!"
+  And, honestly, this absolute power feels pretty nice.
+  Oh, and sorry for drop the news about UBI here.
+  It's gonna happen starting next week.
+Now you know!"
   <br>...<br> <!-- Say Totalitarian Regime, Try Benevolent Dictatorship -->
-  The public's reactions to the interview are mixed.
+  The public's reactions to the interview are a bit mixed.
   <!-- It certainly didn't help the emigration rate,
   which experienced a small increase after the interview was aired.
   But at this point we doubt if